 Description

-Interior: mostly destroyed, but at south-east end (entrance front) a well staircase off hall with stained glass windows.
+Much of the interior was destroyed, but at the south-east end (the entrance front) there remains a well staircase off the hall, with stained glass windows.

-An interesting example of a house erected by a self-made Victorian industrialist.
-The French Château style was short lived and rare outside London.
-Original plans hang in the hotel.
+Impney Hall is an interesting example of a house built by a self-made Victorian industrialist.
+The French Château style was a short-lived and uncommon style outside of London.
+The original plans for the house are held within the hotel.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.